Why Randolph Jefferson Deserves Serious Consideration

 However, the Hemings' women were known to have multiple fathers to their children.
 Sally Hemings' son Madison Hemings claimed that his grandmother, Betty Hemings had children with at least four different men: “She had seven children by white men and seven by colored men—fourteen in all.”
 Some of Sally’s sisters also had children by multiple fathers.
 There is no historical basis for assuming Sally Hemings had a single sexual partner, and other suspects for paternity need to be considered for a thorough investigation.

-In the 1998 study, DNA excluded the Carr nephews only for Eston Hemings — not for Sally Hemings’ other children such as Madison Hemings.
+In the 1998 study, DNA excluded the Carr nephews (Peter and Samuel) only for Eston Hemings — not for Sally Hemings’ other children such as Madison Hemings.
 Jefferson’s grandchildren maintained that the father of Sally Hemings' children was Peter Carr, who even confessed on more than one occasion.
 Peter Carr was only 2–3 years older than Sally Hemings, grew up at Monticello with her, and later lived within a horse ride of Monticello.

 Summary: